-Through the Office of Population Health, we are co-creating solutions to address health needs for our military community.
+Through Military Health and Resilience, we are co-creating solutions to address health needs for our military community.

-Humana Military's Office of Population Health is focused on addressing the social determinants of health impacting TRICARE beneficiaries by partnering with nonprofit organizations, business and government leaders and military health influencers.
+Military Health and Resilience is focused on addressing the social determinants of health impacting TRICARE beneficiaries by partnering with nonprofit organizations, business and government leaders and military health influencers.
 This collective impact approach will lead to more Healthy Days, improved family resiliency, increased readiness, and higher productivity.

 With community partners and healthcare practices, we are creating evidence-based, scalable and financially-sustainable solutions to improve population health at a local level.